semantic-flow/sflo/documentation/concept.weave-label.md

 id: 1c023wm7blmyv94jqsw8slt
 title: Weave Label
 desc: ''
-updated: 1764134127628
+updated: 1764268103700
 created: 1762811935065
 ---

-A sortable identifier for a given weave that can be used in composing [[folder.snapshot]].
+A human-readable, sortable identifier for a given weave that is used in composing [[snapshot folder names|folder.snapshot]].

-The value encodes the UTC date and time of [[mesh-resource.node-component.flow-shot]]creation (weave) in compact decimal form (YYYYMMDD.HHMMSS or YYYYMMDD.HHMMSSmmm), enabling simple chronological (lexical AND numeric) comparison in SPARQL and across file-system hierarchies.
+The value encodes the UTC date and time of [[mesh-resource.node-component.flow-shot.snapshot]] creation (weave) in the format `YYYY-MM-DD_HHMM_SS` (with underscores between date, time, and seconds), enabling simple chronological (lexical) comparison in SPARQL and across file-system hierarchies.

+Format: `YYYY-MM-DD_HHMM_SS`
+- Example: `2025-11-24_0142_55`

+The weave label is combined with a sequence number to form complete snapshot folder names:
+- Full format: `YYYY-MM-DD_HHMM_SS_vN`
+- Example: `2025-11-24_0142_55_v7`

-Used as the identifier for folder-named snapshots and as a lightweight temporal ordering key when full RDF provenance data is unavailable.
+Used as the human-readable component of snapshot folder names and as a lightweight temporal ordering key when full RDF provenance data is unavailable.